 Compensation decisions affecting our Chief Executive Officer were based on quantitative and qualitative factors.
-These factors were accumulated by an external compensation consulting firm and included comparisons of our fiscal 2004 financial statistics to peer companies, strategic achievements such as acquisitions and their integration, comparisons of the base salary level to the median for comparable companies in published compensation surveys and assessments prepared internally by other members of our executive management.
-As a cost savings measure, Mr. Tevens had voluntarily requested that his base salary be decreased by 5% to \$472,500 for fiscal 2004.
-The Compensation and Succession Committee has determined that Mr. Teven's base salary should remain at this level for fiscal 2005, resulting in his salary being below the median for comparable companies.
+These factors were accumulated by an external compensation consulting firm and included comparisons of our fiscal 2005 financial statistics to peer companies, strategic achievements such as acquisitions and their integration, comparisons of the base salary level to the median for comparable companies in published compensation surveys and assessments prepared internally by other members of our executive management.
+As a cost savings measure, Mr. Tevens voluntarily requested that his base salary be decreased by 5% to \$472,500 for fiscal 2004.
+The Compensation and Succession Committee determined that Mr. Tevens' base salary should remain at this level for fiscal 2005, resulting in his salary being below the median for comparable companies.
+For fiscal 2006, the Compensation and Succession Committee reinstated Mr. Tevens' 5% voluntary reduction and further granted him an additional 5% increase, thereby increasing his base salary for fiscal 2006 to \$525,000.

-SECTION 162 (M) OF INTERNAL REVENUE CODE
+SECTION 162(M) OF INTERNAL REVENUE CODE

 Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to public companies for compensation in excess of \$1.0 million paid to a company's chief executive officer and any one of the four other most highly paid executive officers during its taxable year.
 Qualifying performance-based compensation is not subject to the deduction limit if certain requirements are met.
-Based upon the compensation paid to the Company's executive officers in fiscal 2003, it does not appear that the Section $162\,(m)$ limitation will have a significant impact on us in the near term.
+Based upon the compensation paid to the Company's executive officers in fiscal 2005, it does not appear that the Section 162(m) limitation will have a significant impact on us in the near term.
 However, the Compensation and Succession Committee plans to review this matter periodically.

-Carlos Pascual, Chairman Richard H. Fleming Wallace W. Creek
+Carlos Pascual, Chairman Richard H. Fleming Ernest R. Verebelyi Wallace W. Creek